joelkingsley/joelkingsley/README.md

 -->

 A Native iOS and Android Developer with a passion for creating purposeful mobile-first digital experiences for the people of the world.
-- I'm currently working on adding Compose Multiplatform support to https://github.com/sounddoctrine-de/sdo-apple (an existing personal project of mine for iOS).
+- I'm currently working on adding Compose Multiplatform support to [Sound Doctrine Online](https://github.com/sounddoctrine-de/sdo-apple) (an existing personal project of mine for iOS).
 - I'm currently learning Kotlin Multiplatform and Azure DevOps.
 - Ask me about anything Android and iOS.
 - How to reach me: www.joelkingsleyr@gmail.com